viniciosanacleto/Porto/README.md

 `Models` are objects representing data, in the database. (same as in MVC Architecture).

-Each `Model` SHOULD define the Relations between itself and any other `Model` (in case a relation exist).
+Each `Model` SHOULD define the Relations between itself and any other `Model` from other `Modules` (in case a relation exist).

+A `Model` SHOULD only hold code and data the represents itself.